trinodb/trino/presto-docs/src/main/sphinx/develop/example-http.rst

-This class is responsible for reporting table names, table metadata, column names, column metadata and other information about the schemas that are provided by this connector. ``ConnectorMetadata`` is also called by Presto to ensure that a particular connector can understand and handle a given table name.
+This class is responsible for reporting table names, table metadata, column names, column metadata and other information about the schemas that are provided by this connector. ``ConnectorMetadata`` is also called by Trino to ensure that a particular connector can understand and handle a given table name.

 The ``ExampleMetadata`` implementation delegates many of these calls to